pr4deepr/human-eval-bia/test_cases/readme.md

 * [workflow_batch_process_folder_count_labels](workflow_batch_process_folder_count_labels.ipynb):
     This functions goes through all .tif image files in a specified folder full of label images, loads the label images and counts unique labels in each image.
-    It returns a dictionary with filenames as keys and corresponding counts as values.
+    It returns a dictionary with filenames as keys and corresponding counts as values.Use scikit image library.

 * [workflow_batch_process_folder_measure_intensity](workflow_batch_process_folder_measure_intensity.ipynb):
     This functions goes through all .tif image files in a specified image folder and corresponding label images in another labels folder.
     It loads the images and corresponding label images, and measures minimum, mean and maximum intensity of all labeled objects.
-    The function returns a dataframe with five columns: min_intensity, mean_intensity, max_intensity, label and filename.
+    The function returns a dataframe with five columns: min_intensity, mean_intensity, max_intensity, label and filename.Use scikit image library.

 * [workflow_segmentation_counting](workflow_segmentation_counting.ipynb):
-    This function segments objects in an image provided as numpy array with intensity above average and returns their count as number.
+    This function segments objects in an image provided as numpy array with intensity above average and returns their count as number.Use scikit image library.

 * [workflow_segmentation_measurement_summary](workflow_segmentation_measurement_summary.ipynb):